wiizzl/nixos-dotfiles/README.md

 ```

 > [!TIP]
-> Replace `your-host` with a short alias for your device
+> Replace `your-host` with a short alias for your device.

 ```sh
 nano ~/nix-config/flake.nix